 The performance of the team will depend on the number of packages successfully delivered, the number of turns required to deliver these packages, the amount of communication needed, and the processor time used by your agents to make their decisions.
 See the getTeamPerformanceMeasure() method in PackageWorld for details.
 Note, that communication and processor time are relatively cheap compared to the number of turns taken, so you should consider how thinking more intelligently and communicating can improve the coherence of your agents.
 In particular, you should consider sharing information to build a global view of the environment and you should consider the kinds of conflicts that can occur when two agents get in each other's way or choose to go after the same package.
+You should also think about how the agent can have confidence in the location of packages, given that its percepts are subject to some noise.
 Note, that coordination may be more important in worlds that have more packages and agents.
 You should test your agents with a range of configurations (i.e., different team sizes, number of packages, and number of destinations).
 You will be graded both on the performance of your agents and on the quality of your design.